ZacDSmith/Discord-bot/README.md

-    !mine lets you mine currency from a randint (1, 999) !gamble {amount:int} allows you to gamble currency above 10 !slots {amount:int} lets you gamble currency in the form of a slot machine
+    !mine lets you mine currency from a randint (1, 999) !gamble {amount:int} allows you to gamble currency above 10 !slots {amount:int} lets you gamble currency in the form of a slot machine !clear {amount:int} clears the given amount of chat messages

 shop.py